rraisinghani/ml-spark-scala-python/README.md

 # ml-spark-scala-python
-This repository will contain code for machine learning algo done using Spark, Scala and Python
+This repository will contain code for machine learning algo using Spark, Scala and Python